PasuparePopipa/pasuparepopipa.github.io/README.md

 **Hidden Markov Models!
 Sign Language**

 This project involves using the coordinates of the hand and thumbs to analyze sign language.
-After building an HMM, I built a Viterbi Trellis and return the sequence of states based on the evidence input.
+After building an HMM, I built a Viterbi Trellis and return the sequence of states along with the confidence probability based on the evidence input.
 As of right now, the project involves deciphering only the following three words.

 Alligator, Nuts, and Sleep